Home Loan Experts

 • Your home will have a significantly smaller carbon footprint compared to the standard homes in Australia.

 • You save on electricity bills as your home is designed to consume less energy.
-An energy efficient green home uses 66% less electricity, emits 62% less greenhouse gases, uses 51% less potable water compared to an average new construction project.
+An energy efficient green home uses 66% less electricity, emits 62% less greenhouse gases, and uses 51% less potable water compared to an average new construction project.

 • Your home will be designed in an efficient way to make living comfortable and practical.
 Green homes are designed with proper ventilation and abundant sunlight.
 Furthermore, the homes are also built with low-toxic materials, which reduces the risk of respiratory problems like asthma.